 - Spices: If you love chili, but don't really love the spice, leave out the chili powder and increase the paprika, it will still be just as yummy.
 You could also use some red pepper flakes instead of chili powder.

-All leftovers can be placed in an airtight container and placed directly in the fridge.
-This recipe is also freeze friendly, so if you want to make this dish for another day, simply cook the entire meal, let cool, then pour into a tupperware and into the freezer it goes.
+This recipe is very freezer friendly, so if you want to make this dish for another day, simply cook the chili, let cool, then pour into a tupperware and into the freezer it goes.
 When ready, you can defrost the chili in the fridge overnight, and warm in a large pot the next day.
 I don't typically recommend a microwave for warming this up, because not only will it splatter, but it won't warm evenly.

 If you want to make a chili mac and cheese with this, you can!
 Make elbow or shell pasta (the best type of pastas for this chili), and add to the chili.
 You can even fold in some cheddar cheese so it melts into the pasta and ground meat.
 Drizzle a little hot oil or hot sauce on top for added heat and flavor.